kubedb/docs/docs/guides/mariadb/configuration/using-config-file/index.md

     resources:
       requests:
         storage: 1Gi
-  terminationPolicy: WipeOut
+  deletionPolicy: WipeOut

 ```

 Now, wait a few minutes.
-KubeDB operator will create necessary PVC, statefulset, services, secret etc. If everything goes well, we will see that a pod with the name `sample-mariadb-0` has been created.
+KubeDB operator will create necessary PVC, petset, services, secret etc. If everything goes well, we will see that a pod with the name `sample-mariadb-0` has been created.

 Check that the statefulset's pod is running